-Idaho Health and Welfare Director Dave Jeppesen presents the department’s fiscal year 2024 budget request to the Idaho Joint Finance-Appropriations Committee during a hearing Jan.
-17. (Screenshot via Idaho In Session)
+Idaho Health and Welfare Director Dave Jeppesen presents the department’s fiscal year 2024 budget request to the Idaho Joint Finance-Appropriations Committee during a hearing on Jan.
+17. Jeppesen will retire from his role at the end of the year.
+(Screenshot via Idaho In Session)

 The Idaho Department of Health and Welfare makes up about one-third of the state’s total budget each year.